 In some cases, recreational fisheries may be reduced or closed due to conservation concerns and management considerations that are identified in-season.
 See Section 13.4.2.4 for information on Incidental Harvest, Bycatch and Constraints to Fraser Pink Fisheries.

-There are no non-tidal, Fraser River opportunities anticipated for Fraser River Pink salmon in even numbered years.
+Non-tidal, Fraser River opportunities may be anticipated for Fraser River Pink salmon in odd numbered years and fishing decisions will be dependent on in-season information, including co-migrating species of constraint.